 - The Witcher 2: Assassins of Kings has some, complete with skeletons and evil spirits.

 - The Gears of War series has Char "The Ultimate Sin of the COG", the area where the Hammer of Dawn was used on the Locust to halt their attacks, roughly 75% of Sera.
-In a disturbing mirror of Pompeii, there are ashen remain of every man, woman and child who were unable to reach the safe zone.
+In a disturbing mirror of Pompeii, there are ashen remains of every man, woman and child who were unable to reach the safe zone.

 - Dead Space uses this as its primary setting, aboard the Ishimura.
 While an artificial environment, a good bit of the ship seems to have "gone wrong," with most of the safeguards on dangerous areas disabled and the whole ship being a great deal more of a death trap than usual.
-Also, you know, the roving horde of space zombies that now call the place home.
+Also, you know, the roving horde of mutant space zombies that now call the place home.

 - Dead Space 2 manages to both display this trope and imply it.
 Titan Station is in pretty much the same shape as the Ishimura from the first game.
 The Ishimura herself appears about 2/3 of the way through the game, but this time is most of the way through a sanitation process.
 The swathes of blood and gore have been neatly cleaned up, or hidden behind tarps neatly taped to the walls.
 An NPC even explicitly states that Isaac knows what's beneath all those tarps, invoking this trope implicitly.